Overview - 2020/2021

 In labs, classes and field placements, you will learn to use analytical tools to provide assessments of an employee’s job related tasks in the workplace.
 Current technologies and techniques will be examined in addition to applying theoretical principles to worker and workspace interactions.
 You will study the legislative and regulatory environment, the role of the Workplace Safety and Insurance Board and the financial impacts of injury.
 Students will also have the opportunity to attend the Applied Ergonomics Conference.

 Upon completion of the program, graduates may apply to the Canadian College for the Certification of Professional Ergonomists (CCCPE) for the designation of Associate Ergonomist.
+CCCPE is an international certification and has been recognized by the International Ergonomics Association.
 Further information regarding certification by the CCCPE can be found at https://www.cccpe.ca/.

 Program timetable: The timetable for this full-time graduate program includes many afternoon and evening classes.